3D-e-Chem/tycho-knime-node-archetype/src/main/resources/archetype-resources/README.md

     3. Select --all sites-- in work with pulldown
     4. Select m2e (Maven integration for Eclipse)
     5. Select `Test Knime workflows from a Junit test`
-    6. Select `Splash & node category for 3D-e-Chem KNIME nodes`
+    6. Select `Splash & node category for 3D-e-Chem KNIME nodes` (only required for 3D-e-Chem node)
     7. Install software & restart

 5. Import this repo as an Existing Maven project

-During import the Tycho Eclipse providers must be installed.
+During import the Tycho Eclipse providers must be installed, Eclipse will ask for your permission.

 ${symbol_pound}${symbol_pound} Tests